RitikTech-101/React-AI-Voice-Assistant/README.md

 - **State Management**: React's useState and useEffect hooks
 - **Styling**: Custom CSS (or optional UI frameworks like Material UI or Tailwind CSS)

+How to Use
+Activate the Assistant: Click the microphone icon or use a voice command to activate the assistant.
+Give Commands: Speak clearly to the assistant.
+Examples of commands include:
+"What is the weather like today?"
+"Open YouTube."
+"Set a reminder for 3 PM."
+Listen to Responses: The assistant will respond verbally with the answer or action related to your command.
+Contributing
+Contributions are welcome!
+If you want to improve the project, feel free to fork the repository and submit a pull request.
+You can contribute by:

+License
+This project is licensed under the MIT License - see the LICENSE file for details.